reactorlabs/rir/documentation/debugging.md

                    compiled closure from a prior session even if this is off

     RIR_SERIALIZE_CHAOS=
-        1          serialize and deserialize every compiled closure, for debugging
+        n          serialize and deserialize the dispatch table on every `n`th RIR call.
+WARNING: This sometimes prevents optimization

 ### Disassembly annotations